Stone Street Historic District (New Hamburg, New York): Aesthetics

 5 and 7 Stone Street present an interesting contrast in styles.
 The Greek Revival forms of the former are extremely conservative for their time, suggesting an almost deliberate choice of a mode that had largely fallen out of favor by then, even in smaller towns.
 The Second Empire stylings of its neighbor are, by contrast, an early use for such a small town.
 It is possible that Leroy, a riverboat captain, had greater exposure to contemporary architectural trends through his work and visits to other Hudson Valley communities and reflected that in the way he chose to build his house.

 A unifying touch to all four houses is the Hudson River Bracketed porches.
-This too reflects some awareness of architecture outside the immediate vicinity of New Hamburg.
+This reflects awareness of architecture outside the vicinity of New Hamburg.

-I was told that at some time in the past #5 and # 7 had the same roof but a fire at #5 forced them to rebuild the roof in a more conventional style.
+In the past #5 and # 7 had the same roof but a fire at #5 forced them to rebuild the roof in a more conventional style.